YupItsZac/jQuery.exLink/README.md

 **modalWidth** - The width of the warning box.
 This is a string.
 Ex: modalWidth: "500px"

 **modalHeight** - The height of the warning box.
 This is a string.
 Ex: modalHeight: "200px"

+**modalDisplayBG** - New in version 1.2.3, if set to true, this will display the dark background over the page when the modal is present.
+This is a boolean set to true by default.
+Ex: modalDisplayBG: true

 Notes & Hints
 ===